 The Andessa is made for resort skiing or snowboarding, especially in cold climates.
 This could also be a great jacket for any outdoor activity when it is really cold, like dog sledding, tobogganing, or just getting around town.

 Arc'teryx is notorious for their high-quality products, and they are also notorious for their high prices.
-The Andessa retails for $875, which is more than any pair of skis in our Women's All Mountain Ski Review, and we think this is a little pricey for what you are getting.
+The Andessa retails for more than most skis in our Women's All Mountain Ski Review, and we think this is a little pricey for what you are getting.
 For a jacket with great ski features and down insulation, the Patagonia Primo Down Jacket - Women's and the Columbia First Tracks 860 better value for your money.

 The Andessa jacket is a high quality, high price jacket with lots of little details to keep you warm and functioning well at the ski resort.
 It is super warm, water resistant, and comfortable, but you may want to size up.
 We like its great ski features such as the removable powder skirt, Recco technology, and many pockets.
 The 2016 version is a more flattering version and we think it has a sleek, understated style.